sps1112/sps1112.github.io/_posts/2021-04-1-RoamingRuins.md

 engine: "Unity"
 language: "C#"
 platform: "PC"
-description: "A 3D dungeon-crawler/puzzle game made in 1 week for the Brackey's Game Jam 2020.02.
-This was a solo project and the time reversal mechanic, artwork was made from scratch."
+description: "A 3D dungeon-crawler made in 1 week for the Brackey's Game Jam 2020.02.
+This was a solo project with the various components such as time reversal mechanic, dungeon design and low poly artwork being made from scratch."
 image: "/assets/projects/roaming0.png"
 ---

-A 3D dungeon-crawler/puzzle game made in the Unity Game engine.
+Roaming Ruins is a 3D dungeon-crawler game made in the Unity Game engine.
 This game was made for the Brackey's Game Jam 2020.02, a 1 week game jam whose theme was "Rewind".
 You can find the project at the following links:-

 - Build: <a href="https://kingcrimson1112.itch.io/roaming-ruins">Roaming Ruins</a>
 - Source: <a href="https://github.com/sps1112/roaming-ruins">sps1112/roaming-ruins</a>

-The goal of each level is to reach the portal at the end of each dungeon.
-The player has to find their way inside a dungeon, unlock rooms to find loot, fight enemies, and solve puzzles.
+The goal is devided into various levels in form of small dungeons.
+A standard dungeon is made up of square rooms connected via pathways to other rooms.
+The goal of each level is to find the portal at the end of each dungeon and leading them to the next.
+The game involves the player finding their way through the dungeon, unlocking rooms, finding loot, fighting enemies and solving puzzles.

 <img class="article-screenshot" src="/assets/projects/roaming0.png" alt=""/>

-The main challenges of this project were:-
+The major components of the game where work was done includes:-
 - Implementing a 3D Character Controller with a movable camera as our Main Character.
 The player moves based on the direction of the camera.
 - Adding a Time Reversal mechanic.
 The Rigidbody’s position is recorded for the past few seconds at any instant.
 By holding a key, the player will retrace its position and orientation to give illusion of time reversal.
 <div class="code-container">